Download it here.

 choco install gimp

-First I am using MacOS.
-With that in mind and with many possible terminal applications to be installed its useful to have Brew it helps with all installations one need to do on Terminal and desktop.
+First I am using macOS.
+With that in mind and with many possible terminal applications to be installed it's useful to have Brew it helps with all installations one needs to do on Terminal and desktop.

 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"